swarad07/swarad07.github.io/_posts/2020-05-02-Unused-Standing-Vehicle-care.md

 Once you are driving for at least 2-3 min, only then close air vents, close windows, and start your AC.
 Dont try this in a standstill car, your radiator will heat quickly, especially if fluids are low and no fresh air is hitting the radiator.

-## 4. Tyres.
+## 4. Tires.

-When car's tires sit in one spot for a long period, they develop flat spots and deformation.
+When car tires sit in one spot for a long period, they develop flat spots and deformation.
 Especially in extreme cold and heat conditions.
 However, this is not an issue for some weeks or even a couple of months.
 This will happen if a car is left undriven for 3-4 months.

 The best way to avoid any such issues is to roll your car a few meters forwards and backward every week.
 If you can start your car then good exercise is to change the parking spot of your car every week, this would indirectly take care of everything.